-A little while back, we did a great digital event, The New New in Venture.
-We explored how venture has changed since Covid with many of the best, and many I look up to, from Aileen Lee of Cowboy Ventures to Satya Patel of Homebrew to Keith Rabois of Founders Fund and so much more.
+A ways back, we did a great digital event, The New New in Venture.
+We explored how venture has changed since March 2020 with many of the best, and many I look up to, from Aileen Lee of Cowboy Ventures to Satya Patel of Homebrew to Keith Rabois of Founders Fund and so much more.

 I took advantage of the format to ask every VC I interviewed one question: Do You Open Cold Email?

-And you know, it’s not just me.
+And it turned out it wasn’t just me.
 (I love a great cold e-mail).
-All of them do.
+All of these top VCs read cold emails.
+Themselves.
 You can catch up on the sessions here:

 - Keith Rabois prefers a deck, and he reads most of them.